Sponsland exhibition at Noorderzijlvest

-In the culturally and historically rich landscape of Groningen, we are on the eve of major changes.
-Changes that are related to climate change.
-The traveling exhibition Sponsland shows us what our world could look like in 100 years' time when sea levels rise and extreme rainfall leads to flooding.
-When heat makes cities unpleasant to live in.
+In Groningen’s culturally and historically rich landscape, we are on the brink of major changes—changes driven by climate change.
+The traveling exhibition Sponsland shows us what our world might look like in 100 years when sea levels rise and extreme rainstorms lead to flooding.
+When heat makes cities unpleasant places to live.
 What the impact of prolonged drought is on the quality of nature and agricultural production.
 And what consequences salinization, peat oxidation, and subsidence have on the Groningen countryside.
-Sponsland can be viewed during opening hours from March 22 to 30 at the Noorderzijlvest Water Authority.
-There, you can also see how the water authority is working on water in the changing landscape.
+Sponsland will be on view from March 22 through 30 during opening hours at Noorderzijlvest Water Authority.
+There, visitors will also be able to see how the water authority water in the changing landscape.

 Sponge Land